 From the moment your first child scribbled a mark on a piece of paper, you’ve probably been enthralled with your kids’ artwork.
 As much as we love our artists and their handiwork, saving every little creation just isn’t feasible.
 It’s tough to figure out how to display kid’s art – or recycle it.

-So what do you do with all those masterpieces without feeling guilty or hurting your artist’s feelings?
+What do you do with all those masterpieces without feeling guilty or hurting your artist’s feelings?

 2. Laminate it.
 Laminate your child’s larger pieces of art and use them for placemats.
-It will give your child a sense of pride and grace your dinner table with nostalgia in years to come.
+The placemats will give your child a sense of pride and create a lasting keepsake.

 3. Make cards.
-Use kid-art to make greeting cards for grandparents, aunts, and uncles or brighten the day of a nursing home resident, shut-in, or sick neighbor or friend.
+Use kid-art to make greeting cards for grandparents, aunts, and uncles or to brighten the day of a nursing home resident, shut-in, or sick neighbor or friend.

 4. Make puzzles.
 With your child’s permission (because this idea could be a disaster without it), glue their artwork onto heavy cardboard or cardstock.
 Then, cut it apart to make homemade, personalized puzzles.

 5. Frame it.
 The Canada goose drawing that won Brianna 1st place in the National Junior Duck Stamp contest when she was in 6th grade still hangs in our home.
 There was a drawing I did when I was in 6th grade that hung on my parents’ den wall for decades.
 And, there may or may not be one of my first-grade creations still hanging in my mom’s office.

 Don’t wait for the spectacular stuff to frame your child’s art.
 Kid art is whimsical, colorful, and wall-worthy in all its imperfection.